Skip to content

 Life cycle assessment (LCA)

-Life Cycle Assessment (LCA) is carried out by our Design for Tomorrow department and is included in the eco-design justification file, which aims to assess the eco-responsibility of a product throughout its development.
+The life cycle assessment (LCA) is carried out within our Design for Tomorrow department and is included in the eco-design justification dossier, which aims to assess a product’s environmental performance throughout its development.

 What are the advantages of LCA?

-More specifically, LCA aims to quantify and identify all the material and energy flows involved in the life cycle of a product, service or process, through :
+More specifically, LCA aims to quantify and identify all the material and energy flows involved in the life cycle of a product, service or process by means of:

 Consideration of the entire life cycle to avoid transferring impacts from one stage of the life cycle to another.